High church: From 1833

 Only with the success of the Oxford Movement and its increasing emphases on ritualistic revival from the mid-19th century onward, did the term High Church begin to mean something approaching the later term Anglo-Catholic.
 Even then, it was only employed coterminously in contrast to the Low churchmanship of the Evangelical position.
 This sought, once again, to lessen the separation of Anglicans (the Established Church) from the majority of Protestant Nonconformists, who by this time included the Methodists as well as adherents of older Protestant denominations like Baptists, Congregationalists, and Presbyterians known by the group term Old Dissent.

 In contrast to the Old High Church's alliance with the Tories, Anglo-Catholicism became increasingly associated with socialism, the Labour Party and greater decision-making liberty for the church's convocations.From the mid-19th century onward, the term High Church generally became associated with a more Anglo-Catholic, while the Latitudinarians were referred to as being Broad Church and the re-emergent evangelical party was dubbed Low Church.
 However, high church can still refer to Anglicans of the pre-Oxford movement High Church, who hold a high view of the sacraments, church tradition and the threefold ministry but do not consider themselves Anglo-Catholics.
-This party is now called Centre Church, or the Old High Church to differenciate it from the even higher Anglo-Catholic position.
+This party is now called Centre Church, or the Old High Church to differentiate it from the even higher Anglo-Catholic position.